Ruben van Heerden

-Ruben van Heerden (born 27 October 1997) is a South African rugby union player for Stormers in European United Rugby Championship, he previously played for the in Super Rugby and in the Currie Cup.
+Ruben van Heerden (born 27 October 1997) is a South African rugby union player.
+He currently plays for the South Africa national rugby union team and also Montpellier Hérault Rugby in European Top 14. he previously played for the in the United Rugby Championship and in the Currie Cup and before that for the in Super Rugby and in the Currie Cup.
 His regular position is lock.

 Van Heerden joined the on a three-year deal prior to the 2019 season.